Kokopelli-Interfaces/kokopelli-vcv/README.md

 it extra `RATE`, and `POS` parameters, as well as ports for controlling `PREV`, `NEXT`, and `PLAY`.

 This module enables more ways to use `FRAME`, checkout the footnotes section if interested.

-The `POS` parameter controls the start offset of the buffers in the scene.
+The `POS` parameter controls the start offset of the layers in the scene.

-The `RATE` parameter controls the speed at which `FRAME` plays back the buffers in the scene.
+The `RATE` parameter controls the speed at which `FRAME` plays back the layers in the scene.

 All the button ports react to rising edges.
 The ports underneath `POS` and